15 Ideas to Level Up Your Dynamics 365 CRM System

 Extending Dynamics

-We recommend investigating Customer Insights—Journeys to increase customer engagement and better use your data.
+We recommend investigating the marketing module for Dynamics 365, Customer Insights—Journeys to increase customer engagement and better use your data.

 Formerly Dynamics 365 Marketing, Customer Insights uses the same Dataverse storage as other Microsoft business applications.
 Unlike third-party marketing automation tools, this avoids configuring an integration or managing data sync processes.

-Customer Insights helps teams enhance engagement through data-driven strategies, allowing personalised interactions and connected customer journeys.
-This approach enables organisations to respond effectively by facilitating real-time communications based on unified data and customer actions, ensuring consistent experiences at every stage of the customer journey.
+Customer Insights helps teams enhance engagement through data-driven strategies, allowing personalised interactions and connected journeys.
+This approach will help increase agility by enabling personalised, real-time communications based on unified data and customer actions.

 Microsoft Dynamics 365 Customer Insights - Journeys screenshot

-Integrating Dynamics 365 with a data-driven web portal can streamline processes, enhance experiences, and boost scalability.
+Integrating Dynamics 365 with a data-driven web portal simplifies business processes, enhances experiences, and increases scale.

 Learn how ServerSys helps organisations implement web portals.